san2beerelli/placeholder/README.md

 Developed on node V9.10.0 and npm V5.6.0.
-If you have any difficulties to run the app, Please update specific versions to your node & npm.
+If you have any difficulties to run the app, Please update your node & npm to specific versions.

 ## Libraries used for